reconhub/ESCAIDE_2019_workshop/content/post/organisers.md

 * [**Christopher Jarvis**](https://uk.linkedin.com/in/c-jarvis) (LSHTM / RECON /
-  MAPACTION): Research Fellow in Statistical Epidemiology, member of Map Action and RECON, Chris has been on several field deployments in response to health emergencies, including recently as a core member of the analytics cell for the Ebola response in North Kivu, DRC.
+  MAPACTION / UKPHRST): Research Fellow in Statistical Epidemiology, member of Map Action and RECON, Chris has been on several field deployments in response to health emergencies, including recently as a core member of the analytics cell for the Ebola response in North Kivu, DRC.